jakub-pomykala/tracing-demo/README.md

 ```

+2. Changes in the Dockerfile

 In the Dockerfile, we are copying the `lib` directory that includes the zipkin user feature downloaded by Maven:

 ```
 COPY target/liberty/wlp/usr/extension /opt/ol/wlp/usr/extension/
 ```

+3. Changes in `pom.xml`

 These sections in the `pom.xml` are necessary to download the zipkin user feature (see the full `pom.xml` here: [link to github])